 The Intelligent Mobility Engineering Centre (IMEC) teaching facility has been designed to be an inspirational and interactive learning environment.
 The Centre includes teaching rooms, study areas, simulation suite, laboratories and workshops.
 Read more Read less

-IMEC is a dedicated facility located adjacent to the Multi User Environment for Autonomous Vehicle Innovation (MUEAVI) instrumented transport corridor.
-IMEC complements the activities associated with MUEAVI.
-The IMEC building interfaces both physically and operationally with the MUEAVI Control Tower, inclusive of the control-viewing room.
+IMEC is a dedicated facility located adjacent to the Multi User Environment for Autonomous Vehicle Innovation (MUEAVI) instrumented transport corridor, and complements the activities associated with MUEAVI.
+IMEC's building interfaces both physically and operationally with the MUEAVI control tower, inclusive of the control viewing room.
 All of the data from MUEAVI is relayed to IMEC in near real-time from the communication network running alongside both sides of the road.

-Within IMEC there are vehicle workshops, vehicle electrification, autonomous vehicle, simulation and simulators, mechatronics and control systems laboratories.
+Within IMEC, there are vehicle workshops, vehicle electrification, autonomous vehicles, simulation and simulators, mechatronics and control systems laboratories.

 Summary of applications